blbadger/blbadger.github.io/input-representation.md

 Why would a representation visualization method using gradient descent tend to find a point like $a_g$ that exists farther from $a$ than $a'$?
 We can think of the gradient descent procedure as finding an point $E(a_g)$ as close to $a$ as possible under certain constraints.
 The larger the difference in basis vector contraction that exists in $E$, the more likely that the point found $E^{-1}(a_g) = a_g$ will be far from $a$.

-As the transformation $E$ is composed of more and more layers, the contraction difference (sometimes called the condition number) between different basis vectors is expected to become larger for most deep learning initialization schemes.
-This is important because the input representation method is very similar to the gradient descent procedure of training model parameters, meaning that if poor conditioning leads to a poor input representation then it likely also leads to poor parameter updates for the early layers as well.
+As the transformation $E$ is composed of more and more layers, the contraction or expansion difference (sometimes called the condition number) between different basis vectors is expected to become larger for most deep learning initialization schemes.
+As input representation method is very similar to the gradient descent procedure of training model parameters, poor conditioning leading to a poor input representation then it likely also leads to poor parameter updates for the early layers as well.
+Conditioning can be understood as signifying approximate invertibility: the poorer the conditioning of a transformation, the more difficult it is to invert accurately.

 In some respects, $a'$ provides a kind of lower bound to how accurate a point at distance $E(a') - E(a)$ could be.
 Observe in the figure above how small a subset of the space around $E(a)$ that $E(a')$ exists inside.
 Therefore if one were to choose a point at random in the neighborhood of $E(x)$, a point like $E(a')$ satisfying the specific conditions that it does is highly unlikely to be chosen.